 Inside LINQ Promenade | 3545 S. Las Vegas Blvd. | (702) 862 – 2695

-Sometimes you don’t need to do anything fancy to have fun.
-You can go bowling at Brooklyn Bowl in the LINQ Promenade.
-It’s modern and glam inside, so it’ll still feel like a special night out.
+Sometimes you just want to chill and not wear 4-inch heels for a night out.
+For these nights, stop by Brooklyn Bowl at the LINQ Promenade.
+It’s shiny and modern inside, so it’ll still feel like a special night out.

 Tour the desert on an ATV